 There’s more laid on in the school holidays.

-You can also use a takeaway app to order pizzas to be delivered to your pitch.
+You can also use a takeaway app to order pizzas to be delivered to your pitch (peak season only).
 This came in really handy for us this time as we didn’t get set up until 6.30pm on the Friday and weren’t up for driving out to find a takeaway.

 There’s a good selection of pizza toppings and meal options, and they arrived within 30 minutes, piping hot.

 Crealy Meadows has two play areas, a multi-sports court and 10 hole adventure golf course.
 You can also hire peddle trikes or quads to ride around the site.